uktrade/data-hub-frontend/README.md

 #### Running a specific spec

 `$ yarn test:functional -- --spec test/functional/cypress/specs/nav-spec.js`

+### Functional Testing using Docker

+_THIS IS CURRENTLY EXPERIMENTAL!_

+It is possible to tun the Cypress functional tests on a vanilla host using just Docker, against a instance of the real Data Hub API.

+#### Building the stack

+`$ docker-compose -f docker-compose.functionaltest.yml build`

+#### Running the tests

+`$ docker-compose -f docker-compose.functionaltest.yml run cypress`

 ## Continuous Integration
 Data hub uses [CircleCI](https://circleci.com/) for continuous integration.